 Students of 17 years old

 Another revision in Biden’s act is good news for many students.
 In the first two rounds, students 17 or older were not eligible for benefits or their parents or guardians claimed to be dependent.
 Nor did their parents receive the extra money, because that only applied to children aged 16 and under.

 As a result, many high school and senior and college students were denied a check and their parents were not given the extra money.
 This time, parents with dependent children of any age will receive $ 1,400 per child as long as they meet the income requirements.

 A special part of the act is about extra support for Americans with young children.
 A historic social step for America.

 Normally, one is entitled to a Child Tax Credit (CTC) in the tax return.
-This credit reduces the amount owed and is refundable up to $ 1,400.
+This credit reduces the amount owed and is refundable up to $ 1,400, if you have been a resident of the U.S. for at least 6 months during this tax year.
 Under Biden’s new act, the Child Tax Credit is increased to $ 3,000 per dependent child ($ 3,600 under the age of 6) if the income is below $ 75,000 for an individual ($ 150,000 for an American couple).
 The phase-out for this child benefit is broader than for the regular support, the child benefit is being phased out to an income of $ 200,000 ($ 400,000 for American couples).